DaitTan/part_x_documentation/docs/source/Outputs.rst

    ..

    - `BENCHMARK_NAME_XXXX_fal_val_gp.pkl`: These are intermediate files for storing the values from gpr for every replication.
+   ..

+   - `BENCHMARK_NAME_XXXX_time.pkl`: These are intermediate files for storing the simulation, non-simulation, and total time for every replication.

 3) **BENCHMARK_NAME_results_csv**
    Here, the code generates a csv file of the results for future use.
 These contains the same values as metnioned in :ref:`reference_results_strcutrue`